DMin: Scalable Training Data Influence Estimation for Diffusion Models: Influence Estimation for Diffusion Models

 \section{Influence Estimation for Diffusion Models}

 For a latent diffusion model, data $x_0$ is first encoded into a latent representation $z_0$ using an encoder $E$ by $z_0 = E(x_0)$.
 The model then operates on $z_0$ through a diffusion process to introduce Gaussian noise and iteratively denoise it.
 The objective is to learn to reconstruct $z_0$ from a noisy latent $z_t$ at any timestep $t \in \{1, 2, \cdots, T\}$ in the diffusion process, where $T$ is the number of diffusion steps.
-Let $\epsilon_t \sim \mathcal{N}(0, I)$ denotes the Gaussian noise added at timestep $t$.
-We define the training objective at each timestep $t$ as follow: {
+Let $\epsilon_t \sim \mathcal{N}(0, I)$ denote the Gaussian noise added at timestep $t$.
+We define the training objective at each timestep $t$ as follows: {

-}where $\theta$ represents the model parameters, $z_t$ is the noisy latent representation of $z_0$ at timestep $t$, $f_{\theta}(z_t, t)$ represent the model's predicted noise at timestep $t$ for the noisy latent $z_t$. $\mathcal{L}(\cdot)$ is the loss function between the predicted noise and actual Gaussian noise.
+}where $\theta$ represents the model parameters, $z_t$ is the noisy latent representation of $z_0$ at timestep $t$, and $f_{\theta}(z_t, t)$ represents the model's predicted noise at timestep $t$ for the noisy latent $z_t$. $\mathcal{L}(\cdot)$ is the loss function between the predicted noise and the actual Gaussian noise.

-Given a test generation $x^s$, where $x^s$ is generated by a well-trained diffusion model with parameters $\theta^*$, the goal of influence estimation is to estimate the influence of each training data sample $x^i (1\le i\le N)$ on generating $s$, where $N$ is the size of training dataset.
-Let $z^i_t$ represents the latent representation of $x^i$ on timestep $t$, $z^s_t$ denotes the latent representation of test generation $s$ on timestep $t$.
+Given a test generation $x^s$, where $x^s$ is generated by a well-trained diffusion model with parameters $\theta^*$, the goal of influence estimation is to estimate the influence of each training data sample $x^i$ ($1\le i\le N$) on generating $x^s$, where $N$ is the size of the training dataset.
+Let $z^i_t$ represent the latent representation of $x^i$ at timestep $t$, and let $z^s_t$ denote the latent representation of the test generation $x^s$ at timestep $t$.